skypilot-org/skypilot/docs/source/reference/storage.rst

 Usage
 -----

-Object storages are specified using the :code:`file_mounts` field in a SkyPilot task.
+Cloud buckets are specified using the :code:`file_mounts` field in a SkyPilot task.

 .. tab-set::

-    .. tab-item:: Use existing bucket
+    .. tab-item:: Use an existing bucket
         :sync: existing-bucket-tab

         To access a bucket created externally (e.g., through cloud CLI or other tools),